cfsl1994/AWS-ClickStreamingEvent/README.md

 This guide will assist in configuring the laboratory environment for real-time clickstream anomaly detection, emphasizing its practical application.

 ## Setup
-### AWS KINESIS DATA FIREHOUSE - Setting:
+### AWS KINESIS DATA FIREHOUSE - SETTINGS:

-- Transform and convert records
+  Transform and convert records
   -----------------------------
 - Data transformation -> On
 - Buffer size -> 1 MiB